khakhalin/notes/00_words_to_lookup.md

         * https://en.wikipedia.org/wiki/Johnson%27s_algorithm
 * Leetcode-style question: serialize deserialize a tree
 * Refresh combinatorics formulas
-* ising model - at least what is it?
 * torch_geometric - what is it?
 What's the status of it?
 * https://github.com/iamtrask/Grokking-Deep-Learning - is it true that it builds pytorch-like system from scratch?
 Check.
 * Implement Dijkstra